Coltura Paper Accepted at World EV SymposiumJune 14, 2020

-The EV rebate in California offers a huge incentive to drive EVs – but it’s not the only one.
+There are many statewide and local incentives to driving EVs.
+The Clean Vehicle Rebate Program offers a huge incentive to drive EVs – but it’s not the only one.
 In addition to the rebate, you should look into other federal, state and local incentives.
-Read on to find out how.

 First Off, Why Are There EV Incentives In California?

-There are many reasons why California offers incentives to get more EVs on the road.
+There are several reasons why California offers incentives to replace fossil fuel cars with EVs.

 So be sure to take advantage of incentives.
-By driving an EV you’re doing a service for the environment and the health of other Californians.
+By driving an EV instead of a gasoline-powered car, you’re doing a service for the environment and the health of other Californians.